microsoft/autogen/python/docs/src/core-concepts/foundation.md

 ```

 In the above example, upone receving a message,
-the `OuterAgent` sends a direct string message to the `InnerAgent` and receives
+the `OuterAgent` sends a direct message to the `InnerAgent` and receives
-a string message in response.
+a message in response.
 The following output will be produced:

 ```text
 Received message: Hello, World!